Isaac Chauncey: Involvement in the Quasi-War and First Barbary War

 Chauncey, born in Black Rock, Connecticut, to Wolcott Chauncy and Ann Brown.
 His father was the great-great-grandson of Charles Chauncy, the 2nd President of Harvard College.
 At 19, he was given the command of the ship Jenny, belonging to Peter Schermerhorn, grandfather of Mrs. Astor, and was appointed a lieutenant in the Navy from September 17, 1798.
 He fought with gallantry in the West Indies during the Quasi-War with France.
-In a letter dated 21 July, 1802 he was ordered to take command of General Greene for an anticipated deployment to the Mediterranean during the First Barbary War.
+In a letter dated 21 July 1802 he was ordered to take command of General Greene for an anticipated deployment to the Mediterranean during the First Barbary War.
 In a letter dated 13 August the order was rescinded and he and her crew were transferred to USS New York.
-He served in the Mediterranean during the First Barbary War; and commanded John Adams (1804-5), On 17 March, 1805 he received permission from the Secretary of the Navy to go on furlough.
+He served in the Mediterranean during the First Barbary War; and commanded John Adams (1804-5), On 17 March 1805 he received permission from the Secretary of the Navy to go on furlough.
 In a letter dated 27 June he was notified that he would be called back to active service, probably to command Hornet (1805-6), Washington and the Mediterranean Squadron (1815-1820).
 He was promoted to captain in 1806.

 War of 1812

-Perhaps his most outstanding service was during the War of 1812 when he commanded American naval forces on Lake Ontario, conducting amphibious operations in cooperation with the United States Army and trying to counter a Royal Navy force under the command of Sir James Yeo stationed there.
-He also served twice as commandant of the New York Naval Shipyard.
-Isaac Chauncey played a prominent role in the creation of the navy yard.
-His service there, began prior to its official designation as a shipyard.

-Raiding British shipment

-On November 6, 1812, Commodore Isaac Chauncey set out on a raiding expedition to intercept the enemy vessels on their return from Fort George to Kingston.
-The enemy's force was the Royal George, 26 guns, 260 men; the Earl of Moira, 18 guns, 200 men; the Prince Regent, 18 guns, 150 men; the Duke of Gloucester, 14 guns, 80 men; the Simcoe 12 guns, 76 men; and the Seneca, 4 guns, 40 men.
-On November 8, Commodore Chauncey fell in with the Royal George and chased her into the Bay of Quinte.
-On the morning of Nov.
-10th he took a small schooner and burnt it, and chased the Royal George into Kingston harbor, and engaged her batteries for an hour and forty-five minutes, but stood off with night coming up.
-The American loss in this engagement was one killed and three wounded.
-The next morning, with winds too strong to attack, he turned out and soon came upon the Simcoe.
-They chased her over a reef of rocks and severely disabled her with shot.
-Commodore Chauncey returned to Sackets Harbor on the 12th of November with three captured British trading schooners.